OrnellaGrigolato/Figmaland-landing-page/README.EN.md

 - I separated each requirement into sub-tasks

-- Wrote quality code and commented out sections that required it
+- Wrote maintainable code and commented out sections that required it

 - Used pure CSS and vanilla JS